Skip to content

 Follow the steps from the first part of the tutorial about restarting relaxations.
 It is identical for solids.

-If you run the calculation only on few cores, you have some time to get a coffee (with two cores it takes about 5 minutes).
+If you run the calculation only on few cores, you have some time to get a coffee (with four cores it takes about 15 minutes).
 Hybrid functionals are at the next rung of the Jacob's ladder.
-The HSE06 functional is physically more accurate than semilocal functionals for semi-conductors and insulators).
+The HSE06 functional is physically more accurate than semilocal functionals for semi-conductors and insulators.
 However, it requires larger computational resources (time and memory).

 Similar to PBE functional, symmetry might be used to enhance the relaxation of highly-symmetric systems in case of HSE06 functional.
 For more information regarding symmetry in FHI-aims please follow this tutorial.